NVIDIA/TensorRT-LLM/docs/source/performance/perf-best-practices.md

 KV cache size limit is reached.

-For a more conservative approach with respect to the KV cache limitations in terms of memory allocation, `schedulerPolicy` should be set to `GUARANTEED_NO_EVICT` to guarantee that a started request is never paused.
+For a more conservative approach with respect to the KV cache limitations in terms of memory allocation, `CapacitySchedulerPolicy` should be set to `GUARANTEED_NO_EVICT` to guarantee that a started request is never paused.

 If the goal is to maximizes the throughput, users should try `MAX_UTILIZATION`.